Sanjukta Bhattacharya; Values Blog

-I'm based in Los alamos, New mexico,as an Independent researcher at LANL .
+Now I'm based at the Universtity of Bristol as an AI phd student.
+Prior to this, I was based in Los alamos, New mexico,as an Independent researcher at LANL.

 At the moment, I'm trying out these ideas on Modern Hopfield Networks.

 I completed a Master's by Research at the University of Edinburgh, under the supervision of Prof. Antonio Vergari.
-My thesis is based on compilation and approximation of probabilistic circuits from Markov random fields and is available here.
+My thesis was based on compilation and approximation of probabilistic circuits from Markov random fields.

 Ideas I'm interested about: